 Why learn BSL Level 1 Award with Dot?

-Our Level 1 teachers are committed to delivering stimulating and enjoyable lessons tailored to meet the needs of all students.
+Our Level 1 teachers are committed to delivering stimulating, enjoyable lessons tailored to meet the needs of all students.
 Extra support is given where needed so everyone has the best possible chance of gaining the qualification.
-Students are encouraged to form a strong team and to support each other with their studies.

-This last year we have had a 100% pass rate with our Level 1 students, so you know you are in good hands with Dot Sign Language.
+Every year, we have high pass rates with our Level 1 students, so you know you are in good hands with Dot Sign Language.

-Level 1 courses consist of 60 hours of teaching.
-You will need to do some homework/practice outside of the lessons to get the most out of the course.
-Many of our students meet up with others to practice together!
+In addition to teaching hours, you will need to do homework and practice outside of the lessons to get the most out of the course.

-The qualification consists of 3 units and an assessment for each unit.
+The Signature Level 1 qualification consists of 3 units and an assessment for each unit.

 The three units are: